 I will never forget as the boy stood, holding onto his father’s hand to keep his small diseased body up and shared the same story that has also changed my life.
 Let all who has ears hear what he shared.
 God is light!
 Man is a dark sinner and can not go near God who is Light.
 Light came down to man.
 Jesus died on the cross as a perfect sacrifice for mans sin.
 Jesus rose from the dead and is alive today.
 Jesus is the light and He is the way for dark man to have life with God forever.

 It’s simple but its profound and it’s the gospel.
 Oh friends, I invite you to test the words, are we brave enough to be the light as was quoted in the inaugural quote today?
 Does the light come from within each of us?
 Or does the light come from somewhere/someone else?
-Will you pick up a fork and eat some scripture with me?
+Let’s look at scripture.

 Years ago Isaiah prophesied about this Light that would come, “The people walking in darkness have seen a great light on those living in the land of deep darkness a light has dawned.”
 As we read on we read who this Light is “For to us a child is born, to us a son is given and the government will be on his shoulders.
 And he will be called Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace.
 Of the greatness of his government and peace there will be no end.”